Business Insight

 This concept that may expand further with coming reforms, eg expansion of personal information definition

-The framework proposed in the Privacy Act Review Report referred to “substantially automated decisions which have a legal or similarly significant effect on an individual’s rights”, a construct similar to the European GDPR.
+The framework originally proposed in the Privacy Act Review Report referred to “substantially automated decisions which have a legal or similarly significant effect on an individual’s rights”, a construct similar to the European GDPR.
 The term substantially automated was used to address the risk of "tokenistic" human involvement.

-While similar, the new approach requires a computer program to be both substantially and directly related to the decision-making process, but also expands the potential effect to rights and interests of the individual, instead of using the “legal or similarly significant effect” formulation.
+A different approach was adopted in the final legislation, extending to a computer program that is both substantially and directly related to the decision-making process, and also expanding the potential effect to rights and interests of the individual (instead of using the GDPR's “legal or similarly significant effect” formulation).

 This new language is closer to the approach explored for use of computer-assisted decisions in the public sector, such as the Canadian Directive on Automated Decision-Making, which extends to systems that support human decision-makers, for example by providing assessments, scores or summaries.